williamstein/581f-2013/diary.md

  - Simon: Moving house, so absent
  - Andrew: traveling to a Sage Days, so absent
- - Hao:
+ - Yannick: conductors for number fields; do it locally at each prime.
- - Yannick:
+            - so for char(p) >= 5, the exponent is <= 2.
- - Bharath:
+ - Hao: debug computation of Chow-Heegner points on E/Q. DEBUG.
- - Travis:
+ - Bharath: mathoverflow on defn of conductor.
- - Igor:
+ - Travis: stein-watkins tables E/Q...; making explicit the proof that ABC==>finitely many curves of bounded disc.
- - Keith:
+ - Igor: absent-- one demerit

 ## Lecture

-- finish talking about Serre's conjecture
+- finish talking about Serre's conjecture & conductor
 - what it means for an elliptic curve to be modular over QQ

 # Wed, Oct 30, 2013